Welcome to the North West Region

 Saturday 18th: RPM Porsche Specialists open day.
 Hog Roast, ice cream and refreshments provided.
 Free tickets availability here: https://www.eventbrite.co.uk/e/porsche-fest-2019-tickets-55214750806.
 We are meeting at Mc Donald’s A59 Clitheroe from 7:45am to be on the road for 8:15am.
 Breakfast will be at the at Hopper Lane pub 9:00am then off to RPM.
 Porsche friendly Cross country drive home.

 Sunday 19th: Porsches on the prom Llandudno.
-PCGB event.
+PCGB event, but open to anyone.

 Sunday 2nd: Beaulieu Simply Porsche.
 TIPEC Annual Gathering, details in All Torque.